-Vaginitis is a name for swelling, itching, burning or infection in the vagina that can be caused my several different germs.
+Vaginitis is a name for swelling, itching, burning or infection in the vagina that can be caused by several different germs.
 The most common kinds of vaginitis are bacterial vaginosis (BV) and yeast, a fungus.
 Sometimes trichomoniasis (or trich, pronounced “trick”) is called vaginitis too.
-Trichomoniasis is caused by a parasitic protozoa called Trichomonas vaginalis.
+Trichomoniasis is caused by parasitic protozoa called Trichomonas vaginalis.

 Vaginitis is very common.
 If you are like most women, you will have some kind of vaginitis at least once in your life.

 How is it transmitted?

 The healthy vagina has a balance of many different kinds of bacteria.
 “Good” bacteria help keep the vagina a little bit acidic.
 This keeps “bad” bacteria from growing too fast.
 A healthy vagina makes a mucus-like discharge that may look clear or a little milky, depending on the time of a woman’s monthly cycle.
 When the balance between the “good” bacteria and the “bad” bacteria is upset, “bad” bacteria grow too fast and cause infections.
 Discharge may have a funny color or a bad smell.
 Sometimes these “bad” bacteria and other germs that cause vaginitis can be spread through sex.

 Other things can upset the balance of the vagina too, like antibiotics (medicines), douching, tight pants, damp underwear, poor diet, vaginal products (sprays, lubricants, birth control devices), and pregnancy.

 The signs or symptoms of vaginitis are different, depending on the germ that you have.

 - A pasty vaginal discharge that may appear white or gray with a fishy odor that is a common symptom that may be observed during a BV infection.

 - Many women may be asymptomatic or have very mild symptoms that go unnoticed.